epsilonrt/piduino/README.md

 The iNo column corresponds to the 'Arduino' number, the number 0 pin corresponds therefore at pin 11 of the GPIO connector (GPIOA0).

-To compile, you must type the command:
+To build, you must type the command:

     $ g++ -o blink blink.cpp $(pkg-config --cflags --libs piduino)